 How does the optimal policy affect future generations?
-Figure 7 shows the transitional dynamics of key variables to the new steady state with the optimal policy that is introduced unexpectedly and permanently in period 1.
+Figure 4 shows the transitional dynamics of key variables to the new steady state with the optimal policy that is introduced unexpectedly and permanently in period 1.
 As discussed above, the optimal policy increases the fertility rate and decreases education spending.
 As a result, human capital and output decrease gradually over time.
+However, parents (the first generation) benefit from the optimal policy by enjoying more leisure and consumption.
 The last panel shows that the welfare of the first generation increases, while all future generations experience lower average utilities.
-Thus, future generations could be largely hurt by the introduction of the optimal policy, at least if measured by average utility.
-The reason for this is twofold.
+Thus, future generations could be largely hurt by the introduction of the optimal policy, at least if measured by average utility.33 The reason for this is twofold.
 First, in our model, only the parents-i.e., not the children-face the human capital externality.
 Secondly, our model considers education to be truly productive.
 If either of these two assumptions was changed, it should be possible to construct allocations that truly benefit every generation.
 To understand why, consider a status externality that leads parents to invest in improving signals for their children without truly educating them more.
-For ex-
+For example, a large part of preparation for a national entrance exam might only improve test-taking skills without increasing children's knowledge and human capital.
+In such cases, less education spending will not lower the human capital of children and, accordingly, not harm the welfare of the children.34 Alternatively, suppose chil-

-&lt;sup>46The same is still true, though less pronounced, in the case of a temporary policy, see Figure A5 in Appendix B.6.
+$^{^{33}}$ The same is still true, though less pronounced, in the case of a temporary policy, see Figure A8 in Appendix B.7.